chris-pearce/scally-website/README.md

-# scally-website
+# Scally website

-A website for the Scally CSS framework
+A website for the [Scally CSS framework](https://github.com/chris-pearce/scally).